 Cultural AdditionsEnhance your visit with the following cultural packages.

 Barnes FoundationNow open at its new Philadelphia location on the Benjamin Franklin Parkway, the Barnes features one of the world’s finest collections of nineteenth- and twentieth-century Impressionist, Post-Impressionist, and early Modern works of art.
-To learn about group visit opportunities, visit barnesfoundation.org or call 215-278-7221.
+For more information, visit barnesfoundation.org or call 215-278-7221.

 Eastern State PenitentiaryOnce the most notorious prison in the world, Eastern State Penitentiary now stands in ruin, a haunting world of eerie beauty.
 Tours of cellblocks, solitary punishment cells, Al Capone’s cell, and the restored prison synagogue are available.
-Visit easternstate.org for more information or call the Philadelphia Museum of Art’s Group Sales office at 215-684-7863 for reservations.
+For more information visit easternstate.org or call the Philadelphia Museum of Art’s Group Sales office at 215-684-7863 for reservations.

 Grounds for SculptureGrounds For Sculpture is a 42-acre public sculpture park located in Hamilton, NJ.
 It was founded in 1992 on the site of the former New Jersey State Fairgrounds by J. Seward Johnson to promote an understanding and appreciation of contemporary sculpture.
 Visitors to the park can enjoy the outdoor permanent collection, indoor seasonal exhibitions, and learn about contemporary sculpture through a variety of educational programs including lectures and tours.
 In addition, the park also offers various events, a 42-acre arboretum, shopping and dining, including the highly rated fine dining destination, Rat’s Restaurant.
-For more information, call 609-586-0616 or visit groundsforsculpture.org.
+For more information, visit groundsforsculpture.org or call 609-586-0616.

 Mural Arts ProgramSince its inception as a component to the Philadelphia Anti-Graffiti Network in 1984, the Mural Arts Program has created over 3,000 murals, making the city home to the largest collection of public murals in the world.
 Scheduling a mural tour provides insight into Philadelphia’s diverse neighborhoods and history.
-For more information or to make reservations, visit muralarts.org or call 215-925-3633.
+For more information, visit muralarts.org or call 215-925-3633.

 For more information, please contact Group Sales by phone at (215) 684-7863, by fax at (215) 684-7360, or by e-mail at .